nfnfgo/obsidian-aliasor/README.md

 # Features

-- Similar workflow to [Obsidian Command Palette](https://help.obsidian.md/Plugins/Command+palette) but with aliases
+- 🎛️ Similar workflow to [Obsidian Command Palette](https://help.obsidian.md/Plugins/Command+palette) but with aliases
-- Add one or more aliases to any Obsidian command
+- 🏷️ Add one or more aliases to any Obsidian command
-- Execute commands by their aliases
+- ⚡ Execute commands by their aliases
-- Aliases import/export
+- 📦 Aliases import/export
+- 🌐 Multilingual support _(currently supports English, Chinese, Japanese, and Korean — translation contributions are welcome!)_

 # Documentations